 The consequences of underperformance in sales may require lower costs.

 Over-performance may allow the company to make financial provisions for potential future underperformance.

-Compare the objectives stored in the central information system with actual performance.
-This is part of measuring the relevance of a strategy and continuous improvement.
+Comparing the objectives stored in the information system with actual performance is part of measuring the relevance of a strategy and continuous improvement.

 Staff will fear the negative consequences of underperformance if targets are not clearly stated and recorded.